Abh-igyan/cloud-learning-journey/cloud-journey.md

    * Admins can log in and manage Google Cloud resources by using the same usernames and passwords they already use in existing Active Directory
    ### Three kinds of roles in IAM: basic, predefined, and custom
    * Basic roles: broad in scope - when applied they affect all resources in the project - Basic roles include owner, editor, viewer, and billing administrator.
-      * project owners can also examine and modify a resourceand also can manage the associate roles and permissions, and set up billing.
+      * project owners can also examine and modify a resource and also can manage the associate roles and permissions, and set up billing.
       * Billing admins control the billing for a project, but don't have permissions to change the resources in the project.
    * Predefined roles: permissions that are more specifically tailored to meet the needs of typical job roles.
       * Specific Google Cloud services offer sets of predefined roles, and they even define where those roles can be applied.
 Let’s take Compute Engine, a Google Cloud product that offers virtual machines as a service.
 E.g., offers instanvceAdmin role